Wild parrots begin foraging for food shortly after the sun rises. Food can sometimes be hard to find or reach during extreme weather conditions.

 How Long Can A Parrotlet Go Without Food?

-Like other small birds, parrotlets have a fast metabolism and will experience starvation between the 24-48 hour mark.
-Beyond this point, the parrot can rapidly succumb to health complications.
+Like other small birds, parrotlets have a fast metabolism and will endure starvation at the 24-48 hour mark.
+Beyond this point, the parrot will rapidly succumb to health complications.

 How Long Can A Macaw Go Without Food?